rlworkgroup/garage/docs/user/installation.rst

 Clone this repo and navigate to its directory.

-MuJoCo is required for installation.
+A MuJoCo key is required for installation.

 - On Linux, run the following: